apache/nuttx/configs/flipnclick-pic32mz/README.txt

 Using the mikroProg
 ===================

+   WARNINGS:
-   WARNING: This will most certainly overwrite the bootloader that was factory installed in FLASH!
+   1. Following there steps will most certainly overwrite the bootloader that was factory installed in FLASH!
+   2. Due to the position and orientation of the mikroProg connector you may lose functionality:  If you attach mikroProg to the red side of the board, you will not be able to use the Arduino Shield Connector while the mikroProg connected.
+If you attach mikroProg to the white side of the board, you will similarly lose access to mikroBUS connectors A and D.

    Hardware setup
    --------------